Squarespace Ecommerce: Set Up Your Store in 6 Easy Steps

 Since you already chose a website template when you signed up for a trial, you just need to customize it to your brand.
 If you wish to switch to another template, repeat the process in step 1 while logged in, and the new template will be added to your dashboard.
 You can see all the templates you have chosen by going to your Squarespace dashboard.

-When we were setting up our demo store, we learned that when we switched templates, we needed to set up the Commerce portion of the website all over again.
-This can be frustrating.
-However, changing the look of your store may not even require switching templates since Squarespace templates are very customizable (you can add multiple sections and elements to your pages in a variety of layouts).
-In fact, when it comes to customization, Squarespace is the most fluid among all the best ecommerce platforms we have reviewed.
+This frustrated me in the beginning, but I realized that changing the look of my store may not even require switching templates since Squarespace templates are very customizable (you can add multiple sections and elements to your pages in a variety of layouts).

 Let’s start designing your website by setting up site styles.
 From your main navigation menu, click on “Design” and then “Site Styles.”